spignelon/Letter-Recognition_Project-ML/README.md

 ## Report

 The research report for the Letter Recognition Project is available in the [LetterRecognition_Research_Report.pdf](https://github.com/spignelon/Letter-Recognition_Project-ML/blob/main/LetterRecognition_Research_Report.pdf) file.
 The report provides a detailed analysis of the project, including the problem statement, methodology, experimental results, and conclusions.
 It also discusses future directions for potential enhancements and improvements.

+## Blog Post

+For a detailed explanation of the project, you can refer to the blog post titled "Letter Recognition: Machine Learning for Classifying Capital Letters" available [here](https://paper.wf/spignelon/letter-recognition-machine-learning-for-classifying-capital-letters).

 ## Installation/Running